atteeela/web-tools/README.md

 # Web Tools
 ## Browser-as-a-Service

 ``web-tools`` is a StackHut service that screenshots websites.
-This is a common task that is tricky to build on a regular service, but suits itself particularly well to StackHut.
+This is a common task that is tricky to build on a regular server, and suits itself particularly well to StackHut.

 It's powered by,